How to Fix a Phone Caller ID Issue (Samsung)

 While Chegg’s story serves as a warning for businesses, it also holds valuable lessons for individuals.
 The rise of AI has sparked widespread fears about job displacement, but these fears often miss the bigger picture.
 AI doesn’t eliminate jobs; it transforms them.
 The real challenge lies in adapting to this transformation.

-The Real Enemy: Resistance to Growth
+The Real Enemy: Resistance to Innovation

 Framing AI as an enemy distracts from the real issue—resistance to change.
 Rather than fearing AI, individuals and companies should focus on how to harness its potential.
 The ability to adapt, learn, and innovate will be the defining factor in whether one thrives or falters in the AI era.